 The Prep Area Appraiser will conduct the selection process for determining the team's Improv Elements.
 The Prep Area Appraiser will ask the team to randomly select tournament-supplied pieces of paper that list the Improv Elements the team must use in the Presentation.
 The team must select all pieces of paper without looking at them and hand them to the Prep Area Appraiser.
-First, the team will select a numbered piece of paper that corresponds to one of the team's researched Festivals.
-Next, the team will select a piece of paper that lists the Goal.
-Finally, the team will select a piece of paper that lists the Fork in the Road.
+First, the team will select a piece of paper that lists the Underdog.
+Next, the team will select a numbered piece of paper that corresponds to one of the team's researched Competitions.
+Then, the team will select a numbered piece of paper that corresponds to one of the team's researched Experts.
+Finally, the team will select a piece of paper that lists the Complication.